-We want to, so much, settle again and concentrate on other issues, here in our country, but we may not completely look away and ignore what recently happened in the most powerful nation on earth.
+We want to, settle again and concentrate on other issues, here in our country, but we may not completely look away and ignore what recently happened in the most powerful nation on earth.
 They elected a man and he is now reminding us of what the dictators of the past did.

 The handlers of presidents there in the US will definitely find a very hard time while ordering Donald Trump around.
 The manknows it, deep in him, that it’s only the ruthless who grab what is so attracting in this world.